larsphilipp/AdvNum19_COS-FFT/README.md

 ## <div id="D2"> <a href="#0">Characteristic functions  </a> </div>

 ### Black-Scholes characteristic function ###
+To calculate the prices with the COS method (without Heston) we first applied the characteristic function from the Black Scholes model.

 <details> <summary>Click to see the code</summary> <p>